kazifarhan199/Analyzing-world-happiness-data-set/README.md

 # Analyzing world happiness data set

+Looking for a comprehensive guide to this analysis?
+Check out our [article](https://medium.com/@kazifarhan199/analyzing-world-happiness-data-set-c6ffb2603ffb) that walks you through the process step by step.

 Here we are going to tackle we are going to look into the [world happiness](https://www.kaggle.com/unsdsn/world-happiness) data set, and we are going to answer questions like
 * Which country has highest happiness score ?
 * Which country has the worst happiness score ?